 Students are expected to write the Grade 12 Literacy Assessment.
+(See pages 15-16 for additional assessment requirements for Francophone and French Immersion dual diplomas).

-There will be an opportunity for students to re-write the Provincial Graduation Assessments to improve their achievement level.
+There will be an opportunity for students to re-write the Provincial Graduation Assessments to improve their proficiency levels.
 Until graduation, students may write a Provincial Graduation Assessment up to three times: the original attempt and two re-writes.